Printed: 2021-04-22

 1892 - 1903 Paris [F], Rue de Reuilly, 42

 Jean Léopold, ° 2.4.1866.
 His family hailed from the region of Braine-le-Comte: his father was born in Ecaussinnes, a sister in Henripont.
 Recorded as a cabinet maker in Paris in December 1893.
 Founding president of the "Association belge des amateurs photographes de Paris" in December 1892; at this address were the club's premises.
-In 1903, president of the successor club or same club with a new title, the "Société Franco-Belge de photographie", still at this address.
+In 1903, still president of this club, now called the "Société Franco-Belge de photographie", still at this address.
 Honorary member of the "Cercle photographique d'Ixelles" until at least 1911.
-This was most probably the publisher of picture postcards J. Gondry established in Paris, Rue Roubo, 4 in 1901-1906, thereafter in Montreuil [F].
+This was most probably the publisher of picture postcards J. Gondry, established in Paris, Rue Roubo, 4 from 1901 and, by 1910, concurrently in Montreuil-sous-Bois [Seine-Saint-Denis, F], Rue du Pré, 26.
 J. Gondry was operating as a photographer in Paris in 1908 when requested by "La Goulue" [= Louise Weber, cancan dancer and lion tamer] to take a portrait of her young son posing with a lioness.
 The animal took exception and gave the child a mauling (L'Avenir du Luxembourg, 24.5.1908).

 Jean Léopold, ° 2.4.1866.
 His family hailed from the region of Braine-le-Comte: his father was born in Ecaussinnes, a sister in Henripont.
 Recorded as a cabinet maker in Paris in December 1893.
 Founding president of the "Association belge des amateurs photographes de Paris" in December 1892; at this address were the club's premises.
-In 1903, president of the successor club or same club with a new title, the "Société Franco-Belge de photographie", still at this address.
+In 1903, still president of this club, now called the "Société Franco-Belge de photographie", still at this address.
 Honorary member of the "Cercle photographique d'Ixelles" until at least 1911.
-This was most probably the publisher of picture postcards J. Gondry established in Paris, Rue Roubo, 4 in 1901-1906, thereafter in Montreuil [F].
+This was most probably the publisher of picture postcards J. Gondry, established in Paris, Rue Roubo, 4 from 1901 and, by 1910, concurrently in Montreuil-sous-Bois [Seine-Saint-Denis, F], Rue du Pré, 26.
 J. Gondry was operating as a photographer in Paris in 1908 when requested by "La Goulue" [= Louise Weber, cancan dancer and lion tamer] to take a portrait of her young son posing with a lioness.
 The animal took exception and gave the child a mauling (L'Avenir du Luxembourg, 24.5.1908).

 Locations